 Despite the GDPR, EU citizens’ sensitive data is being wormed out by lingering 3rd parties in the online spaces where they should feel most safe: public sector websites in the European Union.

-Almost ten months into the enforcement of the GDPR, we scanned the EU governments’ websites with Cookiebot technology, detecting all cookies and trackers in operation on these sites.
+Almost ten months into the enforcement of the GDPR, we scanned the EU governments’ websites with the Cookiebot CMP technology, detecting all cookies and trackers in operation on these sites.

 Need to refresh how cookies and the GDPR are connected?
 Read our blogpost: GDPR & cookies.